AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

              int eb_tile_size = 32);

 Then creates all appropriate grids and geometries.
-Note that we can also specify the tile size used in the `LSFactory::fill_data` function.
+Note that we can also specify the tile size used internally in the :cpp:`LSFactory::fill_data` function.

-When a :cpp:`LSFacotry` is first created, it is set to :fortran:`huge(amrex_real)`.
-Ie. there are no surfaces, and so the level-set value is effectively infinite.
-It can then be filled just like in the previous section:
+When a :cpp:`LSFacotry` is first created, its level-set values are set to :fortran:`huge(amrex_real)`.
+I. e. there are no surfaces, and so the level-set value is effectively infinite.
+It can then be filled just like in the previous
+section:

 .. highlight:: c++